 Bones affected with Paget’s disease have a characteristic appearance on x-rays.
 Some-times, the patient’s doctor is alerted to the possibility of Paget’s disease when a blood test reveals an elevated level of alkaline phosphatase.
 In such cases, more specific tests may be done.

 Hearing Loss in Paget’s Disease

 When Paget’s disease affects the skull and the temporal bone (the bone that surrounds the inner ear), severe and progressive loss of hearing may occur.
 This may involve both sides, or one side predominantly.
-If the loss of hearing is progressive and due to Paget’s disease, treating the Paget’s disease may slow or stop the progression of the hearing loss.
+If the loss of hearing is progressive and due to Paget’s disease, Paget ’s disease Treatment may slow or stop the progression of the hearing loss.
 Hearing aids may sometimes help.